giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v9.3.0.md

 date: '2020-05-07T12:00:00+00:00'
 description: Release notes for AWS workload cluster release v9.3.0, published on 07 May 2020, 12:00
-title: workload cluster release v9.3.0 for AWS
+title: Workload cluster release v9.3.0 for AWS
 ---

 This release includes Kubernetes v1.16.9 as well as reliability and user experience improvements.